pcarbo/kyoto/README.md

 1. Which QTLs are reported as significant when we use the basic linear regression (qtl), and when we use the LMM (QTLRel), in the F2 mice, and in the F34 mice?
-Do we identify different QTLs?
+Do we identify different QTLs, or the same QTLs?

 2. What trends do you notice about the association signal using the basic linear regression compared to the LMM, in the F2 and F34